tknight-dev/gaming-canvas/README.md

     clearInputQueue(); // Clear any inputs still in the queue to be processed.
 Watch out for keyboard/mouse/touch inputs that never registered a buttonUp event.
 }, 1000);
 ```

-## How To: Screen Dimming (Power Saving Mode)

-A 3rd party library (like [NoSleep.js](https://github.com/richtr/NoSleep.js)) is required to prevent dimming (even in fullscreen mode).
-I may include this feature in a future release.

 ## How To: Screenshot